Pratiksha96/ecommerce-website/Sprint1.md

 - Verify server is running by running this - localhost:3000 - it should display the home pages

 ## Note
-- On Feb 4, we squashed many commits due to which some of our commits lost their history.
-User stories closing date will give an idea of our actual commit history.
+- On March 4, we squashed many commits of frontend due to which some of our commits lost their history.
-- Due to git email config issue faced earlier, some commits are shown in two different commit history bar graphs.